 The first branded, fat-reduced milks arrive, along with low fat salad dressings and cholesterol-free mayonnaise.
-In 1982, the Australian Nutrition Foundation developed the Healthy Eating Pyramid, which recommended lots of complex carbohydrates, so we could all eat pasta without feeling guilty.
+In 1982, the Australian Nutrition Foundation developed the Healthy Eating Pyramid, which recommended lots of complex carbohydrates.
+It meant we could all eat pasta without feeling guilty.

 The new order of things reflects an increasing consciousness that eating unlimited carbs is not, perhaps, a good thing.
 The focus on low glycemic index (low GI) foods in the early 2000s indicated that maybe we should curb our cravings for pasta and mashed potatoes after all.